Navdeep-J/Movie-Recommendation-System-using-ML/README.md

    <li><strong>m</strong> is the minimum votes required to be listed in the chart</li>
     <li><strong>R</strong> is the average rating of the movie</li>
     <li><strong>C</strong> is the mean vote across the whole report</li>

+After finding the Weighted Rating (calc_score), we'll sort the list and print 10 movies with the highest ratings. then, we'll find the 10 most popular movies.

+## Concepts used
+    - Pandas